As part of our series on recurrent UTI treatment approaches, we spoke with Michael Hsieh MD, PhD.

 If you are seeking the help of a urologist, keep in mind that most urologists specialize in male urology, and they are primarily surgeons.
 In many cases, a urologist may not be helpful for recurrent UTI.

 Some urologists, however, have a specific interest in female recurrent and chronic urinary tract infections.
 It’s important to locate one of these specialists.
+Please note that Dr Hsieh is currently working with pediatric patients only, and cannot consult with adult patients.

 |“I think unfortunately, some urologists, and I'd like to think it's a minority, get frustrated with recurrent UTI, partly because they feel like they don't have much to offer.
 They feel even more helpless when the urine cultures are coming out negative.
 I'm all about patient empowerment, and I encourage patients in that situation to seek out providers who are comfortable managing patients who do get culture negative UTIs, particularly providers who are willing to do enhanced quantitative cultures, or microbiome testing and are open at the very minimum to discussing the literature on non-antibiotic approaches to UTIs."